parsa-ahmadi-nasab-emran-temple-owl/CIS3207/Project-4/README.md

       when the disk_name could not be opened when the disk does not contain a valid file system
 - int unmount_fs(char* disk_name);
-    unmounts my file system from a virtual disk with name disk_name As part of this operation, I need to write back all meta-information so that the disk persistently reflects all changes that were made to the file system.
+    It will have its own unmount_fs.c file.
+(For organization purposes) unmounts my file system from a virtual disk with name disk_name As part of this operation, I need to write back all meta-information so that the disk persistently reflects all changes that were made to the file system.
     I should also close the disk.